 After a couple of years of less focus on reading, I’ve been back on track with my old reading habits (as you can see on my Reading Challenge on Goodreads).
-I’ve especially been able to keep back track on some management eBooks that had been sitting for some time on my Kindle account, and will report on some of these over the next weeks.
+I’ve especially been able to keep track of some management eBooks that had been sitting for some time on my Kindle account and will report on some of these over the next weeks.

-This book was published in 2016, and has had a great success.
-I don’t recall exactly when I bought it, normally this happens when finding reference in an article or another book.
+The End of Average was published in 2016, and has had great success.
+I don’t recall exactly when I bought it, normally this happens when finding a reference in an article or another book.
 In any case, am happy about the choice of buying it and reading it.

 Todd Rose analyzes in this books the widespread perception that Individuals do not matter in a lot of domains, including design, management, education.